-Fort Rosalie, the first permanent white settlement on the Mississippi River and now called Natchez, was built by the French in 1716.
-Bienville founded New Orleans in 1718, and four years later this city was made the capital of the region known as Louisiana.
+Fort Rosalie, the first permanent white settlement on the Mississippi River, now called Natchez, was built by the French in 1716.
+Bienville founded New Orleans in 1718, and four years later, this city was made the capital of the region known as Louisiana.
 The rapid growth of New Orleans was due principally to its position near the mouth of the river.
 Navigation grew and developed with the settlement of the Lower Mississippi Valley.

-Following Britain’s victory in the Seven Years War, the Mississippi River became the border between the British and Spanish Empires.
-The Treaty of Paris in 1763. signed by Great Britain, France and Spain, with Portugal gave Great Britain rights to all land east of the Mississippi and Spain rights to land west of the river.
+Following Britain’s victory in the Seven Years’ War, the Mississippi River became the border between the British and Spanish Empires.
+The Treaty of Paris in 1763. signed by Great Britain, France, and Spain, with Portugal giving Great Britain rights to all land east of the Mississippi and Spain rights to land west of the river.
 The Treaty of Paris also stated: “The navigation of the river Mississippi, from its source to the ocean, shall forever remain free and open to the subjects of Great Britain and the citizens of the United States.”

 Decades later, France reacquired “Louisiana” from Spain in the secret Treaty of San Ildefonso in 1800.
 The United States bought the territory from France in the Louisiana Purchase of 1803.
 In 1815, the U.S. defeated Britain at the Battle of New Orleans, part of the War of 1812, securing American control of the river.

 The canoes of the Indians soon proved inadequate for the needs of the settlers.
-The flat-boats and rafts which succeeded them were one-way craft only.
-Loaded at an upstream point, they were floated downriver and their cargoes were unloaded, then they were dismantled and sold for lumber.
-Built for one trip only, they were cheap and often poorly constructed, but carried large quantities of merchandise at a time when transportation was vital to the growing valley.
+The flatboats and rafts which succeeded them were one-way craft only.
+Loaded at an upstream point, they were floated downriver, their cargoes were unloaded, then dismantled and sold for lumber.
+Built for one trip only, they were cheap and often poorly constructed but carried large quantities of merchandise at a time when transportation was vital to the growing valley.

 The keelboat was the first queen of the river trade.
 A two-way traveler, it was long and narrow with graceful lines, built to survive many trips.
 A keelboat could carry as much as 80 tons of freight.
 Floated downriver, it was “Cordelled” up the stream.
 This called for a crew of tough and hardy men, for cordelling was a process by which a crew on the bank towed the keelboat along against the current.